-If you have new potatoes, scrub them (peel them otherwise) really well and cut into ½ cm / 0.2″ wide matchsticks.
+- If you have new potatoes, scrub them (peel them otherwise) really well and cut into 1.25 cm / 0.5″ wide batons.
 Try to make them as even as possible so that they cook evenly.

-Place dry potato matchsticks in a bowl.
-Drizzle with 1 tablespoons of oil and use your hands to ensure that all matchsticks have been coated in oil.
+- Place dry potato fries in a bowl.
+Drizzle with 1 tablespoons of oil and use your hands to coat.
 Season with a pinch or two of rosemary salt you prepared earlier.

-Place potato matchsticks on the baking tray in a single layer and make sure fries do not touch each other as otherwise they will end up soggy.
+- Place potato fries on the baking tray in a single layer and make sure fries do not touch each other as otherwise they will end up soggy.
 The more space they have around them the crispier they will turn out.